 This program offers qualified registered nurses the opportunity to earn both the BS and MS in Nursing within a shortened time frame.
-The curriculum combines elements of the BS program with the MS program and streamlines the BS program by substituting three accelerated courses.
-These courses combine essentials of both the undergraduate and graduate core course thus allowing the student to proceed through the program at a more accelerated pace.
-Students have the option of selecting either of three graduate specialty areas of concentration: nursing administration, adult nurse practitioner, or family nurse practitioner.
-At the end of either option, the graduate will be eligible to seek advanced practice certification.
+The curriculum combines elements of the BS program with the MS program and streamlines the BS program by substituting with select accelerated courses.
+Full-time study is preferred to proceed through the program at an accelerated pace.
+Students have the option of selecting from three graduate specialty areas of concentration: nursing administration, adult nurse practitioner, or family nurse practitioner.
+At the end of the option, the graduate will be eligible to seek advanced practice certification.
 The RN to BS/MS student will receive both BS and MS degrees upon program completion.